 Pecan, Carya illinoinensis

-The Pecan tree grows in the middle of a lightly used cattle pasture between the Fort Parker Memorial Park and Cemetery (located about 150 to 200 yards to the south) and the Old Fort Parker Historic Park (located less than a mile to the northeast).
+The Fort Parker Pecan grows in the Blackland Prairie, once inhabited by passing bison herds and the American Indians who hunted them; and now in the middle of a pasture between the Fort Parker Memorial Cemetery (located about 150 to 200 yards to the south) and the Old Fort Parker Historic Park (located less than a mile to the northeast).

 The Pecan tree’s age and location ensure it is a living witness to the first settlers as they moved into the area, particularly Sarah and Elder John Parker and their extended family.
 Between 1833 and 1835, the tree stood silently by as the Parker group cleared the land for farming and built cabins to live within.
-Since there was still a threat of Indian raids, they also constructed Fort Parker and built a tall fence that surrounded it for protection.
+Since there was still a threat of attack by the American Indians, they also constructed Fort Parker and enclosed it behind a defensive palisade or stakewall for protection.

-Luckily, the Pecan tree was spared while they were clearing the land for fields and buildings.
-Since it would have already been a large tree, its shade was probably a welcome relief for people working in the fields on a warm sunny day.
+Luckily, the Pecan tree was spared when the Parker family cleared the land for fields and buildings.
+Since it would have already been a large tree, its shade was probably a welcome relief when they were working in the fields on warm sunny days.

 On one such day, May 19, 1836, when most of the men were out working in the fields, a large party of up to 500 American Indians attacked the fort, killing the five men meant to protect it.
 While the men fought, most of the women and children were able to escape through the small back gate that allowed for easy access to the spring (and the woods where they hid).
 In the end, the Indians kidnapped two women and three children.
 Two of the children were Cynthia Ann Parker and her brother, John Parker.